golang-leipzig/golang-leipzig.github.io/content/posts/meetup-38-wrapup.md

 building a mission critical query caching database (MemoryDB) in Go and the challenges involved.

-A challenge is the sheer variety of query parameters and near overlapping values.
+A challenge is the variety of query parameters and near overlapping values.
 A key for performance is to express various parameters values (e.g. dates) with the help of [BitMaps](https://en.wikipedia.org/wiki/Bit_array), especially [Roaring Bitmaps](https://r-libre.teluq.ca/1402/1/1709.07821.pdf).